WICG/origin-agent-cluster/README.md

 **Origin isolation** refers to segregating cross-origin documents into separate [agent clusters](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-agent-cluster-formalism).
 Translated into developer-observable effects, this means:

 * preventing the [`document.domain`](https://html.spec.whatwg.org/multipage/origin.html#relaxing-the-same-origin-restriction) setter from relaxing the same-origin policy; and
-* preventing `SharedArrayBuffer`s from being shared with cross-origin (but same-site) documents.
+* preventing `WebAssembly.Module`s from being shared with cross-origin (but same-site) documents.

 If a developer chooses to give up these capabilities, then the browser has more flexibility in how it allocates resources like processes, threads, and event loops.